 Within a week of Davies arrival, The Bish had taken the young Observer under his wing and thereafter flew almost every operation with Gerald (Observer) and Arthur Geary (Wireless operator/Air Gunner) as his crew.
 Together, these three carried out 70 or more operations in the Western Desert and in Greece.

-In November 1940, Gerald and Arthur made it back safely with GF after his successful engine-out forced-landing on a Corfu beach.
+In November 1940, Gerald and Arthur made it back safely with GF after his successful engine-out forced-landing of Blenheim I L8511 on a Corfu beach.
 This considerable feat is now commemorated by a plaque near the site.
 Heavily shot up by AA over Valona and with some bombs hung-up, the wheels-up landing resulted in some of the bombs bouncing along the sand behind them but without exploding.

 The returning trio were richly feted by Greek villagers all along the way: their adventure was illustrated by The Sphere and by Parade at the time, and soon retold with gusto in Wings Over Olympus.
 Gerald himself became something of a celebrity, thanks to his memento of Susan, the “girl he left behind”.

 “This is Susan Hall, the girl who received a proposal of marriage via the newspapers.
 The young man is now Pilot Officer Gerald Davies, on service in Greece, the sender of the proposal.
 He was explaining to a reporter that the reason he got lost on a bombing trip was that he had left his mascot—a picture of Miss Hall—behind.
 No, it wasn’t his wife, but ... “you can tell her I am going to marry her after this job is over.
 She doesn’t know it yet, but this goes as a proposal.”

 Gerald lies in the Phaleron War Cemetery near Athens, in a common grave with Irvine and Geary.
 His service is commemorated by the Commonwealth War Graves Commission on the CWGC Honour Roll as follows:

 In Memory of